APPLY TO MESSIAH

 What majors are offered in your department?

-Our majors focus primarily in two areas, with 5 specific degrees offered.
-The B.S. degree in Chemistry is a professional degree that prepares a student best for either working in industry or going to graduate school.
-It can be contrasted to the B.A. degree in Chemistry that requires one fewer chemistry course and one fewer math course.
+These degrees can be contrasted to the B.A. degree in Chemistry that requires one fewer chemistry course, and one fewer math course.
 This option is ideal for a student who wants to use chemistry as the preparation for work in business, law, or a health profession, or who needs more time in college to pursue a double major.
 Teaching Certification for high school chemistry is most easily combined with the B.A. degree, as there are significant education courses and school field experiences that are required in this major.
 It is possible, however, to combine the B.S. degree in chemistry with teaching certification if one brings in some college credit or is willing to take a few summer school courses.

 What is the best major for pre-med?

-Should you decide, during college, that medicine is not for you, it is important that you have chosen a major from which you can pursue another career option.
+Should you decide during college that medicine is not for you, it is important that you have chosen a major from which you can pursue another career option.
 That is why it is important to choose an area you enjoy, and to always consider this as a possibility.

 Do you have a degree in pharmacy?